ReinhardtJ/Functional-Extensions/README.md

 for Python

-This repository aims to extend the Python programming language by adding some known concepts from other popular programming languages.
-Those include
+This repository aims to extend the Python programming language by adding some known, concepts from other popular programming languages.
+Most of those concepts are known from languages that support functional programming.

 - being able to chain both pure and mutating functions by calling them directly on objects
-- applying functions through a pipe-function
+- applying functions to objects and chaining them through a pipe-function
 - composing functions (not yet implemented)

 ## Usage